Mustafa02yusuf28/tradedata/next-app/README.md

-# Quantix Trading Platform — Overview
+# Fluxtrade Trading Platform — Overview

-**Quantix** is a next-generation, all-in-one trading and analytics platform designed for modern traders, investors, and financial communities.
-Built for 2025 and beyond, Quantix combines professional-grade trading tools, real-time analytics, community-driven insights, and advanced SEO-optimized content to empower users at every level.
+**Fluxtrade** is a next-generation, all-in-one trading and analytics platform designed for modern traders, investors, and financial communities.
+Built for 2025 and beyond, Fluxtrade combines professional-grade trading tools, real-time analytics, community-driven insights, and advanced SEO-optimized content to empower users at every level.

 ---

-## 🌟 What is Quantix?
+## 🌟 What is Fluxtrade?

-Quantix is more than just a blog or dashboard—it's a comprehensive ecosystem for anyone serious about trading, investing, and staying ahead in global financial markets.
-Whether you're a retail trader, institutional investor, or financial content creator, Quantix provides the tools, data, and community you need to succeed.
+Fluxtrade is more than just a blog or dashboard—it's a comprehensive ecosystem for anyone serious about trading, investing, and staying ahead in global financial markets.
+Whether you're a retail trader, institutional investor, or financial content creator, Fluxtrade provides the tools, data, and community you need to succeed.

 ---